 A memorial has been established for the Chadron State College Foundation for the Ed Bieganski " Develop Your Potential " Endowment.
 Earnings from the Endowment provide scholarships to CSC Students who demonstrate a strong work ethic and the willingness to give back to society.
 Donations may be sent to Chamberlain Chapel, PO Box 970, Chadron, NE 69337.

-To send flowers to Ed's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ed Bieganski, please visit our floral store.